10 Tips to Visit Seoul on a Budget | Frugal Korea Travel Guide

 This is a village where hanok (traditional Korean houses) have been preserved to showcase what the area would have looked like in centuries past.
 This was once the site of a Joseon-era summer resort, so it feels quite peaceful even though you can see modern structures off in the distance.

-Bukchon is another major attraction in Seoul which is completely free.
+Bukchon is another major attraction in Seoul which is completely free and one of the ultimate pedestrian experiences for visitors to pound the pavement on a DIY walking tour

 Bukchon Hanok Village – FREE